 4. From then on water once every week.

-Water your plants to replace the moisture that has evaporated from the soil surface and the water that the plant has transpired (water extracted from the soil moves up the plant and is lost as vapor from the leaves).
-These two processes combined are called evapotranspiration and the rate at which it takes place is influenced dramatically by such factors as temperature, humidity, wind, light, day length and whether or not the soil is mulched.
-The faster the rate of water loss, the sooner the plants will need to be watered.
+Water your plants to replace evaporating moisture, but also to replace water that the plant is transpiring (water from the soil moving up the plant and lost as vapor from the leaves).
+These two processes in combination are called evapotranspiration.
+Temperature, humidity, wind, light, day length, weather, and mulching all affect the rate at which water evaporates.
+The faster the rate of water loss, the sooner the plants will need watering.

-Watering drought tolerant plants - Check to see if the root zone is completely dry.
-To do this, stick two fingers several inches deep into the soil, about 6” from the base of the plant, and use the tips of your fingers to gauge moisture level.
-These plants are drought tolerant only after they are well rooted.
-When planted, drought tolerant plants should be treated as needing average water until established (usually takes one to two full seasons).
+Watering drought tolerant plants Check if the root zone is completely dry.
+Stick two fingers several inches into the soil, about 6-inches away from the base of the plant.
+Use the tips of your fingers to gauge moisture level.
+These plants are usually only drought-tolerant after their roots establish, and you should treat them as needing average water until then.
+It usually takes one to two full seasons for root establishment.

 In most cases, these symptoms signal a lack of water.
 The plant should recover if you water it soon enough and work to prevent it from happening again in the future.